jonahmakori/jonahgs/README.md

 ## Description
-Github Finder is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.
+Github Finder, is a web application that uses the GitHub API to perform searches on GitHub and display the results to the user.

 ## Features